iotblackbelt/node-red-contrib-azure-iot-device/USE.md

 }
 ```

 You can use this message to do additional processing on the device.
-The Azure IoT Platform requires a response on a direct method.
-To send this response you can use the [Input a command response](./USE.md#input-a-command-response) approach.
+> The Azure IoT Platform requires a response on a direct method.
+To send this response you can use the [Input a command response](./USE.md#input-a-command-response).
 Make sure you use the same request_id, to ensure command and response correlation.

 ### Output C2D message
 When you send a C2D message to the device from Azure, the node will send a node message to the output containing the message and its parameters: